HelenBrgg/ddm-akka/README.md

 cd data && unzip TPCH.zip && cd ..
 ```

-Now the master system can be started like this:
+Now the master system (with 4 workers) can be started like this :

 ```sh
 java -Xmx3g -ea -cp target/ddm-akka-1.0.jar de.ddm.Main master
 ```

-The system will run a while and shut down after it's finished.
+The system will run a while and shut down after it is finished.
 You should receive output like this:

 ```sh
                 akka://ddm/user/master/dependencyMiner| Before task delegation: 0 unassigned tasks